awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

 + For CREATE TABLE, see [ALTER TABLE SET TBLPROPERTIES](alter-table-set-tblproperties.md) for a list of compression table properties\.

 ## Notes and Resources<a name="compression-support-notes-and-resources"></a>
++ Currently, uppercase file extensions such as `.GZ` or `.BZIP2` are not recognized by Athena\.
+Avoid using datasets with uppercase file extensions, or rename the data file extensions to lowercase\.
 + For data in CSV, TSV, and JSON, Athena determines the compression type from the file extension\.
 If no file extension is present, Athena treats the data as uncompressed plain text\.
 If your data is compressed, make sure the file name includes the compression extension, such as `gz`\.
 + The ZIP file format is not supported\.
 + For querying Amazon Kinesis Data Firehose logs from Athena, supported formats include GZIP compression or ORC files with SNAPPY compression\.